Air Conditioner Repair Checklist

 When it seems like you’re not having adequate amounts of cold air, there’s probably an obstruction or disconnection somewhere in your cooling system.

 - The initial stage is examining your air filter.
 Get a new one if it’s dirty.

-- Then make sure the registers are open throughout your residence.
+- Make sure the registers are open throughout your residence.